jahnavi2729-hub/Pubmed-backendproject/README.md

 This is a command-line tool that allows you to search scientific articles on PubMed and automatically extract papers with at least one **non-academic (pharmaceutical or biotech)** author.
 The classification is performed using an LLM (Mistral-7B via OpenRouter), making it a smart and realistic solution for real-world biomedical data filtering.

-This project was built as a solution for the **Aganitha take-home exercise**.

 ---